KyaMovVM/KyaMovVM.github.io/README.md

 Each page includes a menu entry to show a transparent UML overlay with a simple architecture diagram (`uml-diagram.svg`).

 ## Backend script
 `backend_tools.py` connects to a host via SSH and performs HTTP GET requests.
 It is only an example, credentials must be updated before use.
+GPU tasks can be prototyped using the [cuda-python](https://github.com/NVIDIA/cuda-python) library.

 ## Tests
 Unit tests for the backend script are located in `test_backend_tools.py`.